ton-community/ton-docs/docs/v3/documentation/smart-contracts/addresses.md

 - **Raw addresses** – the full, original representation of smart contract addresses.
 - **User-friendly addresses** – a human-readable version of the raw address that includes additional features for improved usability and security.

-In the following sections, we’ll explore the key differences between these formats and explain why user-friendly addresses are the standard for interacting with the TON Blockchain in most cases.
+In the following sections, we’ll explore the key differences between these formats and explain why user-friendly addresses are the standard for interacting with TON Blockchain in most cases.

 ### Raw address